taylorchu/baker/README.md

 ### variable

-Variable identifier should only use `[a-z_]`.
+Variable identifier should only use `[A-Za-z_]`.
 Notice that any number is not allowed in a variable name.

 ```
 {{ var_name }}